hahshtrit/solid-server/README.md

-# Current Goals
+###  Current Goals
+Need to review project requirements and decide on what to do.

-Ask about live interactions
+Do upvotes for live interactions

 # Foobar